yuanzhongqiao/netbox/docs/administration/authentication/microsoft-entra-id.md

-# Microsoft Azure AD
+# Microsoft Entra ID

-This guide explains how to configure single sign-on (SSO) support for NetBox using [Microsoft Azure Active Directory (AD)](https://azure.microsoft.com/en-us/services/active-directory/) as an authentication backend.
+This guide explains how to configure single sign-on (SSO) support for NetBox using [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) as an authentication backend.

-## Azure AD Configuration
+## Entra ID Configuration

 ### 1. Create a test user (optional)